joeygaitan/C-notes/225/test_driven_development.md

 * if the user has access to the assert don't use an assert and use a unit test
 * when the values are controlled and the user has no access to the values in the expression for the assert breaking your code.

+### closing statement

+* write a test that catches it so it won't happen again....